 Here are the top three ways men and women stop themselves from finding the love they deserve:

-1. They put their ex on a pedestal
+1. They put their ex on a pedestal.

 After a breakup, some people look at their ex as perfect.
 They look past the challenges/issues that caused the break-up and remember only the good parts of the relationship.
 Even worse, they don’t see their own contributions to how the relationship failed.
 This rose-colored glasses viewpoint can have a detrimental effect on future relationships for a number of reasons:

 “No one will ever be like [ex’s name here].”
 Some people compare future romantic interests to the good parts of her past (now defunct) relationship(s).
-As a result, they search for—and find—all the flaws/missing things in the new partner, and the talk themselves out of discovering someone new—and potentially a good match.
+As a result, they search for—and find—all the flaws/missing things in the new partner, and they talk themselves out of discovering someone new—and potentially a good match.

 No self-reflection or transition past the relationship.
 By mentally staying in a past relationship, they will limit themselves for the future.
 They subconsciously stay stagnant in the hopes that the ex might return and meet them where they were… and then they will finally be together.

 “Nothing like my first love.”
 Even established relationships can be affected by an ex long-past.
-If they are still holding a candle for a first love—instead of investing in their present with their current partner—they can sabotage their relationship or marriage—creating unnecessary arguments, tension and disconnection, and keeping their spouse emotionally at arm’s length.
+If they are still holding a candle for their first love—instead of investing in their present with their current partner—they can sabotage their relationship or marriage—creating unnecessary arguments, tension and disconnection, and keeping their spouse emotionally at arm’s length.

 Bottom line: Take your ex down off the pedestal.
 If the relationship were so great—and they so perfect—you would still be with them.